How to Sue the NHS with the help of NHS Claims Solicitors

 - Medical negligence mental health claims

-At nhsnegligenceclaims.com, our Solicitors have won compensations for clients in several GP negligence, hospital neglect cases and nhs cases.
+At nhsnegligenceclaims.com, our solicitors have won compensations for clients in several GP negligence, hospital neglect cases and NHS cases.
 Settlements have been secured from several hundreds of pounds to millions of pounds for our clients.
-The following are some cases from medical malpractice suits filed in favor of some of our clients over the years.
+The following are some cases from medical malpractice suits filed in favour of some of our clients over the years.

-With a wealth of experience in suing the NHS, our solicitors were able to win compensation for a client whose condition was not diagnosed leading to further complications.
+With a extensive experience in suing the NHS, our solicitors were able to win compensation for a client whose condition was not diagnosed leading to further complications.
 Mr Edward visited the NHS Hospital and complained of pains on the right side of his abdomen.
-He didn’t receive proper attention, neither were proper tests carried out.
+He did not receive proper attention, nor did he receive the required tests needed.
 He was discharged after prescribing some pain relievers.
-Our client’s condition grew worse and in a few days he returned to the hospital.
-This time with fever, vomiting, severe stomach pains, loss of appetite, increased heart beat and diarrhea.
+Our client’s condition grew worse and in a few days, he returned to the hospital.
+This time with fever, vomiting, severe stomach pains, loss of appetite, an increased heart rate and diarrhoea.
 At this point, it was then discovered that he had suffered a ruptured appendix.
-There was also formation of abscess as a result of bacterial infection from the ruptured appendix and consequently peritonitis.
+There was also the formation of abscess as a result of a bacterial infection from the ruptured appendix and consequently peritonitis.
 He had to undergo an emergency surgery to remove the appendix and drain the abdomen to get rid of the abscess.

-We argued that if his condition was diagnosed correctly on his first visit, his ailment wouldn’t have worsened and of course would have required a simpler surgery to treat.
-Client was duly awarded with maximum settlement.
+We argued that if his condition was diagnosed correctly on his first visit, his ailment would not have worsened and would have required a simpler surgery to treat.
+The client was duly awarded with maximum compensation.